Subscribe to stay on top of our latest content!

-Once a purchase has been made, a feedback email should be sent out a few days later asking the customer to rate the product or service.
-Reviews should either go on the website for other customers to see or simply be used internally as a way of improving some processes.
+Once a purchase has been made, a feedback email should be sent out asking the customer to rate the product or service.
+Reviews should either go on the website for other customers to see or simply be used internally as a way of improving processes.

 How does a CRM help you retain customers?

-A CRM allows you to manage tonnes of leads in one place, so you can keep an eye on where your customers are at within the sales funnel and encourage them to turn from a lead to a conversion and eventually a returning customer.
+In a nutshell, a CRM helps you manage tonnes of leads in one place, so you can keep an eye on where your customers are within the sales funnel and encourage them to turn from a lead to a conversion and eventually a returning customer.

 Is it cheaper to retain customers?

 It absolutely is cheaper to retain customers than it is to acquire new ones.
 There have been multiple surveys conducted on this topic, all ranging in results but all showing the same thing – that it could cost anywhere between five and 25 times less.

 When you think about this result, it makes sense.
 Finding new clients can be expensive, and money may need to be spent on advertising across multiple channels in order for them to make their first purchase.
 Plus it takes more time to source new customers, which equals more expense.
 But once you have their contact information, such as an email address, or they have followed you on social media, it’s easier to target them, potentially without the need for paid advertising.

 Therefore, returning customers are going to be more valuable to your business than acquiring new ones.